open-coffee/opencoffee-starter/coffeenet-starter-navigation-javascript/README.md

 # CoffeeNet Starter Navigation Javascript

-This CoffeeNet started is dedicated to provide a simple and easy way to integrate the CoffeeNet web navigation behaviour with javascript as your rendering engine.
+This CoffeeNet starter is dedicated to provide a simple and easy way to integrate the CoffeeNet web navigation behaviour with javascript as your rendering engine.

 ## Getting started